 WHEN IT COMES TO THIS ACADEMIC YEAR IN FRONT OF ME, MY #1 SINGLE BIGGEST SOURCE OF ANXIETY IS . . .

 I explained that “academic year” was the time frame, that they are so much more than students, so this could include anything from their lives between now and June.
 Then I told them my biggest source of anxiety, how my wife is pregnant and due to deliver our fourth baby sometime between Thanksgiving and Christmas.
 I explained all the ways babies have impacted home life in the Frieden household, that they are so good but can cause unforeseen tensions.
 Then I let them answer the prompt on their paper, keeping it anonymous (no names).

 After about 90 seconds, I had all the students stand up and make their way to the perimeter of the room.
 They balled up their paper into a snowball.
 Then they tossed it across the room (to change it up, later in the day, I stood in the middle and let my students throw the paper at me, since I was going to be one of their sources of anxiety at some point).
 Next, they picked up a random snowball and read it.
 I had them share with one another in groups of three.
 Finally, I called on people at random to share with the class.

-The students were vulnerable, and a few took it deeper than I expected (like one student who said they were worried because this was the first day at a new school, wondering if the year would be spent alone without the emotional support the student used to have).
-I made a point to show that we are not alone in our thinking.
-When someone expressed an anxiety, I asked students to raise their hands if they had ever felt that way.
+The students were vulnerable, and a few took it deeper than I expected (like one student who said they were worried because this was the first day at a new school, wondering if the year would be spent alone without the emotional support this person used to have).
+When someone anonymously expressed an anxiety on another student’s behalf, I asked students to raise their hands if they had ever felt that way.
 Typically, at least half the class would raise their hands, and I would say, “See, you’re not alone!”